North Carolina Layoffs — January 2021

 | Aramark at East Carolina University | Greenville | 7 | Layoff |

-Leading the list was Aramark at East Carolina University at its Greenville facility, reporting 433 affected workers.
+The largest notice was filed by Aramark at East Carolina University at its Greenville facility, reporting 433 affected workers.
 Ideal Industries Lighting followed with 44 workers.

 Trend & Outlook

-The filings reflect a easing in workforce disruptions across North Carolina, with filings falling below both recent and year-ago levels.
+The trends suggest a easing in workforce disruptions across North Carolina, with filings falling below both recent and year-ago levels.
 The Education sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by North Carolina.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all North Carolina WARN notices, browse layoffs by state, or download the full dataset.